micro/services/wallet/README.md

-Digital Wallet
+Virtual Wallet

 # Wallet Service

-A digital wallet you can manage multiple currencies from.
+A virtual wallet you to manage multiple currencies from anywhere.
 Credit, debit, transfer and more.